How to obtain a home loan after you retire

 The bank takes into account a variety of considerations when deciding to lend to people in retirement.
 Among those are the risks associated with lending to individuals who no longer work and who pay have difficulty supporting their loan.
 Although you may be receiving an Allocated Pension, there is large fluctuation in share markets, which may cause it to run out earlier than expected.
 Annuity income is quite stable but banks still consider it to be a high risk income type and assess it in the same method that they use to assess pensions paid from a super fund.

 There are many variables involved with this type of income.
 As the income is determined by the economy and market conditions, if there was an economic crisis it would be much harder for someone who is retired, due to their age to rejoin the workforce and provide a stable income source.

 Will my age matter?

 With most banks your age will matter!
-However where you can show evidence of income stability and a capacity to afford the loan repayments, age will be irrelevant.
+However, where you can show evidence of income stability and a capacity to afford the loan repayments, age will be irrelevant.
 Most banks will require you to provide sufficient documentation of your income, including bank statements.

 The reason why banks have different views about the age of borrowers is due to legislative requirements.
-The NCCP Act requires that banks do not lend to someone who may not be able to repay their loan post retirement, however the Anti-Discrimination Act prohibits banks from discriminating against someone because of their age!
+The NCCP Act requires that banks don’t lend to someone who may not be able to repay their loan post retirement, however the Anti-Discrimination Act prohibits banks from discriminating against someone because of their age!
 As you can see, the conflicting legislation makes it difficult for lenders to devise effective policies for self funded retirees.